graphsense/trx-client/README.md

   tron-client:
     volumes:
       - ./data:/opt/graphsense/data
-      - ./logs:/home/dockeruser/logs
+      - ./logs:/opt/graphsense/logs
 ```

 The data directory on the host system must be writeable by user `dockeruser`.
+To provide your own customized java-tron config, just map it at ```/opt/graphsense/client.conf```.

 ## Usage